 Stipend: $45,000 Canadian per year plus benefits

-We are seeking a highly motivated, enthusiastic, and independent-thinking postdoctoral candidate studying novel approaches to developing multifunctional drug therapies for musculoskeletal diseases and/or skin aging.
-The candidate will work under the direct supervision of Dr. Dieter Brömme and will use cellular, biochemical, and various imaging approaches (confocal/SEM/TEM/µCT).
+We are seeking a highly motivated, enthusiastic, and independent-thinking postdoctoral candidate studying the cellular ligase activities of protease.
+The candidate will work under the direct supervision of Dr. Dieter Brömme and will use cellular, biochemical, protein chemistry, and mass-spectrometry-based proteomics approaches.
 The candidate will be part of a collaborative team.
-The minimum academic requirement is a PhD in a life science/medical science subject received not more than 3 years ago.
+The minimum academic requirement is a PhD in a life science subject received not more than 2 years ago.

 - Candidate must have excellent verbal and written skills in English and have demonstrated the capacity to write research protocols and papers as well as to maintain meticulous research records.

-- Candidate must be independent yet collaborative, self-motivated, capable of creative thinking, and driven with a desire to pursue a career as an independent academic scientist or a career in a drug development company.
+- Candidate must be independent yet collaborative, self-motivated, capable of creative thinking, and driven with a desire to pursue a career as an independent academic scientist.

 - Cover letter outlining your research interest and suitability for the position